-Say goodbye to socially distanced picnics and outdoor dining: as the temperatures continue to drop, we can expect to spend even more time at home.
+As the temperatures continue to drop, we can expect to spend even more time at home.
 And, if we’re being honest, that’s a total bummer.
-While we firmly believe our homes should be our happy places, the past few months have created a very complicated relationship with our spaces.
+While we firmly believe our homes should be our happy places, the past year and a half have created a very complicated relationship with our spaces.

-At the beginning of 2020, our homes were our everything: our offices, private gyms, go-to restaurants, and, of course, the place where we could score some much-needed shuteye.
+Our homes have become our everything: our offices, private gyms, go-to restaurants, and, of course, the place where we could score some much-needed shuteye.
 But, after staring at the same four walls for months on end, our spaces have started to feel claustrophobic.
 Combine that with winter’s typical gloominess, and you’ll have a one-way ticket to Doomsville.

-That said, just because you can’t escape to your friend’s house, go-to museum, or favorite restaurant doesn’t mean you have to spend the entire season in despair.
+That said, if you can’t escape to your friend’s house, go-to museum, or favorite restaurant doesn’t mean you have to spend the entire season in despair.
 To help, we’re sharing six easy and effective ways to make your home feel a lot less gloomy.
-Because after a year like 2020, we could all stand to brighten our spaces.

 Get Your Glow On